-- (1) The dollar values in this column were converted into RSU awards based on a trailing 60 trading day average of Upstart's closing stock price on Nasdaq prior to the grant date. - (2) The dollar values in this column were converted into stock option awards based on a fixed ratio of stock options to RSU awards of two to one.
+(1) The dollar values in this column were converted into RSU awards based on a 60-trading day period trailing average of Upstart's closing stock price on The NASDAQ Global Select Market prior to the grant date. and into stock options based on a fixed ratio.

+(2) The dollar values in this column were converted into Stock Option awards based on a fixed ratio of stock options to RSUs of 2.2:1.